exonum/exonum-doc/src/get-started/install.md

 The toolchain includes the Rust compiler (`rustc`) and several utilities, of which the most important one is [Cargo][cargo], the Rust package manager.

+!!! note
+    Exonum is tested against and is guaranteed to be compatible with the latest stable Rust toolchain, which can be obtained as specified above.
+    Other recent toolchains (starting from approximately `stable-1.20`) may work, too.
+Older toolchains (for example, those that come with older Linux distributives) might cause Exonum compilation to fail, as Exonum uses some new language features.
+Please use rustup to install a compatible toolchain in this case.

 ## Compiling Exonum

 You can verify that you installed dependencies and the Rust toolchain correctly